PeterEhses/IMDisplay/content/dated/open lab night 02.md

 ---
-draft: false        # should this be shown?
+draft: true        # should this be shown?
 remove: 15.06.2023  # When should this be removed?
 # fullscreen: true
 noborder: true